FCC voices ‘serious concerns’ over AT&T’s zero-rating scheme

 It remains unclear why the Wireless Bureau continues to question the value of giving consumers the ability to watch video without incurring any data charges.
 This practice, which has been embraced by AT&T and other broadband providers, has enabled millions of consumers to enjoy the latest popular content and services – for free.
 We hope the government continues to support a competitive marketplace that lowers costs and increases choice for consumers.

-But considering that the Open Internet Order may very well soon be rescinded and the rules it proposed replaced with more lax ones, if the President-Elect and his advisors follow through on intimations they’ve made to that end.
+However, the Open Internet Order may very well soon be rescinded and the rules it proposed replaced with more lax ones, if the president-elect and his advisors follow through on intimations they’ve made to that end.

 You can read the full report at the FCC’s website.Featured Image: Mark Van Scyoc/Shutterstock